 Step 1:

-Complaints must be submitted in writing to the Vice Chair (copying in the Board secretary), if the matter relates to the Vice Chair, the complaint must be submitted to the Chairperson.
+Complaints must be submitted in writing to the Board secretary, if the matter relates to the Board secretary, the complaint must be submitted to the Chairperson.
+The board secretary shall then liaise with the Chairperson, the CEO and any directors deemed relevant to determine who shall deal with the complaint.
 The person dealing with the complaint will be known as the Complaint lead.
 If the individual raising the complaint is unable to submit the complaint in writing, they should advise the board secretary for a meeting to be arranged to discuss the complaint and for a written record to be made.
 The content of a complaint will include specific details and evidence in relation to the infringement of Club Rules or any other offence or misconduct carried out during or in association with club activities which might reasonably be considered as bringing or having the potential to bring the Club into disrepute.
 The Complaint lead will acknowledge the complaint and advise the complainant of the timescale required to provide a response.

 Step 2: